-(B) Stock-Based Compensation
+(b) Stock-Based Compensation

 We have applied the fair value based method to expense stock options awarded since June 1, 2002 using the Black-Scholes option-pricing model as allowed under Canadian Institute of Chartered Accountants ("CICA") Handbook Section 3870.
-The model estimates the fair value of fully transferable options, without vesting restrictions, which significantly differs from the stock option awards issued by Lorus.
-The model also requires four highly subjective assumptions including future stock price volatility and expected time until exercise, which greatly affect the calculated values.
+The option pricing model calculates the theoretical fair value of fully transferable options, without vesting restrictions, which significantly differs from the stock option awards granted by Lorus.
+The option pricing model also requires four highly subjective assumptions including future stock price volatility and expected time until exercise, which greatly affect the calculated fair values.
 The increase or decrease of one of these assumptions could materially increase or decrease the fair value of stock options issued and the associated expense.